• From July 1, 2024, to June 30, 2025, more than 113,000 individual, corporate and foundation donors made a gift to the ASU Foundation.

-• Donors’ contributions generated $630.8 million in new gifts and commitments to fund scholarships, launch new degrees and advance research, with more than 10% of donors giving to Arizona State University for the first time.
+• Donors’ contributions generated $630.8 million in new gifts and commitments to fund scholarships, launch new degrees and advance research.

 Recent updates: